sal55/langs/MLang/Tools.md

 * Optimised code
 * Allow bootstrapping from source, for those not happy using my mm.exe binary
-* Allow code to run on Linux (these would need an extra tweak)
+* Allow code to run on Linux

-But it's the first I'm interested in, since I want a fairer comparison of speed, with other compilers that are mostly going to be optimised.
+But it's the first I'm interested in, since I want a fairer comparison of speed, when tested against compilers that are mostly going to be optimised.

 Probably, this will in the form of a dedicated `mc.exe` compiler, rather than options on the main `mm.exe` product.
 The inputs are the same; outputs will be: